Table of Contents

 Precipitation may be defined as the product resulting from the condensation of water vapor that falls on the earth under the action of gravity from the clouds.

 Rain and snow are the major forms of precipitation that contribute to the water resources particularly the freshwater resources of the earth.

-Importance of Precipitation
+1. Importance of Precipitation

 1. It is an essential part of the water cycle of the Earth.
 Thus, it is necessary for maintaining the natural balance.

-2. It is a major source of freshwater on Earth.
+2. It is a major source of fresh water on Earth.

 3. Precipitation such as rainfall and its distribution forms a leading feature of the climate.